TnTech-ECE/CapstoneStarterRepo/README.md

 Since this project is a continuation from the 2022-23 academic year, this team wants to recognize the previous Parking Lot Monitoring System team and their members: Kester Nucum, Aaron Wilhite, Gabriel Laboy, Genevieve Schreiber, and Reggie Garza.
 This team consisted of three computer engineering students and two electrical engineering students.
 With their knowledge and collaboration with the CSC team, they were successful in creating a server, sign, and cameras to detect and count the number of vehicles in a specified parking lot.
 Due to their work, this team of three electrical engineering students and two computer engineering students was able to create a ground-based solution to assist the current camera system in detecting vehicles entering and leaving a parking lot and display an accurate number of available parking spots within a specific parking lot.

+Another group to recognize for this project is the NAVSEA representatives from Dahlgren, VA: Robert Sexton and Kristen Voyles.
+By having their knowledge and expertise of both electrical/computer engineering and the engineering design process, the team was able to learn how to successfully work together as a team while using the knowledge and skills each team member has obtained over the course of their undergraduate education and apply it to a real-world engineering problem.

+For this project, the supervisor, Jesse Roberts, held an important role in this project.
+Since this is a continuation project, the team relied heavily on Mr. Roberts' input as to what direction the project needed to go and also know the expected output of the project.
+With Mr. Roberts' knowledge, the team was successful in finding faults in the previous team's work and able to find a solution in aiding the use of cameras across parking lots.

 Use this space to recognize anyone that you feel has had an impact on the project.
 Be sure to recognize the work of previous teams if you referenced it for style or content.

 ## Repo Organization